StephenHu04/CounselEase/README.md

 ## Getting Started
 There are some things that might need to be change when you first download the program.
-There are some files in the program will be read from, so if needed please change the directory as needed.
+There are some files in the program will be read, so if needed please change the directory as needed.
 ```
 	//reading file called "students.csv" into the vector
 	readStudentData(studentInfoData, "cs20-final-project-StephenHu04/students.csv");